ChinmayBansal010/Qbits-AIforBharat/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

+- OpenAI for providing the GPT API
+- FastAPI for the excellent web framework
+- The Python and React communities

+## 📧 Contact

+For questions or feedback, please open an issue on GitHub.

+---

+**Built with ❤️ for students and developers learning Python**